MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/manage-creation-of-groups.md

 - The admin who configures these group creation settings
 - The members of the security group who are allowed to create groups

+> [!NOTE]
+> See [Assign or remove licenses in the Azure Active Directory portal](https://docs.microsoft.com/azure/active-directory/fundamentals/license-users-groups) for more details about how to assign Azure licenses.

 The following people don't need Azure AD Premium or Azure AD Basic EDU licenses assigned to them:

 - People who are members of Microsoft 365 groups and who don't have the ability to create other groups.

-## Step 1: Create a security group for users who need to create Microsoft 365 Groups
+## Step 1: Create a security group for users who need to create Microsoft 365 groups

 Only one security group in your organization can be used to control who is able to create Groups.
 But, you can nest other security groups as members of this group.